 Words are a powerful way to connect with your heritage.
 These proverbs and love poems, which either originate in Africa or were written by celebrated African-American poets, are a wonderful way to share your culture with your wedding guests.

 These age-old quotes are perfect for attaching to guest favors and printing on programs.
-Depending on your ceremony, African-American wisdom may be more appropriate than an ancient proverb; peruse our suggestions for both kinds of quotes below.
+Depending on your ceremony, African-American wisdom may be more appropriate than an ancient proverb.

 Marriage Prayers, Blessings, and Poetry